Straightly/attention/Journal/Journal.md

 **Prompt (07:54):** Please journal my prompts.
 Please also add this to my Vibe Programming articles.

 **Action:** Journaling prompts and creating comprehensive Vibe Programming article about iPhone app development experience with AI assistance.

+---

+# November 14, 2025 — Spelling Clarification: "Pare Down"

+**Prompt (11:28):** I am looking for a phrase sounded like "pair down" which means to cut down, thinning out.
+But my spelling could be off.

+**Action:** Clarified the correct spelling is "pare down" (not "pair down"), meaning to reduce or trim something to its essentials.
+Provided etymology and usage examples.

+**Prompt (11:29):** Please log my prompts.

+**Action:** Added journal entry for the spelling clarification prompt.